darrenmeehan/hello-word-rust-lambda/README.md

-# register-on-upload
+# hello-word-rust-lambda

-Simple AWS Lambda to document sent images in a DB.
+A simple AWS Lambda written in Rust.

 ## Test